 - Harvey Nichols

-With weekly guest speakers representing a broad range of professions within the fashion and creative industries you will be learning directly from highly experienced academics and practitioners.
+With weekly guest speakers from a broad range of professions within the fashion and creative industries, you will be learning directly from the best in the industry.

 Condé Nast College is situated in a state-of-the-art building in the heart of Soho, London’s creative and cultural hub.
 The area is home to numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
 The College is a 10-minute walk from the headquarters of Condé Nast International, as well as Vogue House, which our students get to experience through visits or online activities, as part of their exposure to the professional world.